5 Smoother project-based collaboration

 - This isn't a list, why not?

-5.10 Exercise: Update the README file, while using canonical markdown mode
+5.10 🧑💻 Exercise: Update the README file while using canonical Markdown mode

 Time: ~10 minutes.

-Open up the README.md file and start completing the TODO items.
-Save often and watch as the Markdown gets reformatted.
 After you are done, commit the changes you made to the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).
-Then delete the TODO.md, followed by committing these deletions in the Git history.
-Click the “Push” button to push the changes to GitHub.

 5.11 Summary

-• Install the necessary dependencies with pak::pak().
+• Install the dependencies necessary for your project with pak::pak().

 • Use RStudio’s canonical markdown mode to reformat Markdown into a standard format.